iuliiazhelem/Auth0GoogleRefreshToken/README.md

 [lock registerAuthenticators:@[google]];
 ```

-### Step 2: Authenticate with a Connection name "google-oauth2"
+### Step 2: Authenticate with a "google-oauth2" connection
 ```swift
 let success = { (profile: A0UserProfile, token: A0Token) in
   print("User: \(profile)")